 9. Bring the Medication.

 I have a confession.
 I am guilty of this one myself.
 My goldendoodle is prone to ear infections.
-And when we went camping for 2 nights, I left her medicine at home thinking “Ahhh it’s only 2 nights…she’ll be fine…” No sooner did we get there but she started shaking her head and had what we refer to as ‘stinky ear’.
-I wiped her ears well but she didn’t get relief until we got home and were able to give her the necessary medication.
+And when we went camping for 2 nights, I left her medicine at home thinking “Ahhh it’s only 2 nights…she’ll be fine…” No sooner did we get to the campground with the dog, she started shaking her head and had what we refer to as ‘stinky ear’.
+I wiped her ears well but she didn’t get relief until we got home and able to give her the necessary medication.
 If your dog takes medication, bring it with you!

 10. Go Explore!

 When you arrive at your campsite, immediately take your dog for a walk and let them get acclimated to the area.
 Your dog is like you and cannot wait to get out and explore everything that the campsite has to offer!
-I find I go for longer walks and even meet more people when I’m walking around with my dog.
+I find I go for longer walks and even meet more people when I’m walking around with my dog while camping.

 11. Campground Rules